AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 If it turns out that if you are a neurotic person and quite susceptible to negative emotions, there is a lot of different things that you can try, but you should know that many people worse off than yourself have found things that worked well for them, so don't abandon this too soon.
 It's worth starting [here](https://80000hours.org/career-guide/how-to-be-successful/#2-if-necessary-make-mental-health-your-top-priority), and trying [these](https://slatestarcodex.com/2014/06/16/things-that-sometimes-help-if-youre-depressed/) evidenced-based treatments for depressive moods, or [these](https://slatestarcodex.com/2015/07/13/things-that-sometimes-work-if-you-have-anxiety/) for anxious.

-If it turns out that you are not very neurotic, the next few things that you should give equal importance to from the big5 are increasing your extraversion, agreeableness, and conscientousness, by trying [these](https://www.lesswrong.com/posts/ZbgCx2ntD5eu8Cno9/how-to-be-happy#Happiness__personality__and_skills).
+If it turns out that you are not very neurotic, the next few things that you should give equal importance to from the big5 are increasing your extroversion, agreeableness, and conscientiousness, by trying [these](https://www.lesswrong.com/posts/ZbgCx2ntD5eu8Cno9/how-to-be-happy#Happiness__personality__and_skills).
 Don't focus on openness at all (at least not for JS).

 Even more important than any of the BIG5 traits (including neuroticism) is your self-esteem.
 Your self-esteem is the biggest personality variable which can mediate JS, and you can attempt to improve it [by trying these](https://www.lesswrong.com/posts/ZbgCx2ntD5eu8Cno9/how-to-be-happy#Happiness__personality__and_skills).
 Less important but still so are your self-efficacy and locus of control.
 A basic primer on improving locus of control is [this](https://www.lesswrong.com/posts/RWo4LwFzpHNQCTcYt/how-to-beat-procrastination#spirals), but for a more thorough treatment, CBT is basically a match for this - have a look at the book Learned Optimism by Martin Seligman.
 As for self-efficacy, it might be worth trying some of [these](https://positivepsychology.com/3-ways-build-self-efficacy/) or researching farther.